Fontanelles - sunken

-In an infant, the space where two sutures join forms a membrane-covered "soft spot" called a fontanelle (fontanel).
+In an infant, the space where 2 sutures join forms a membrane-covered "soft spot" called a fontanelle (fontanel).
 The fontanelles allow the brain and skull to grow during an infant's first year.

 The fontanelles should feel firm and should curve inward slightly to the touch.
-A noticeably sunken fontanelle is a sign that the infant does not have enough fluid in his or her body.
+A noticeably sunken fontanelle is a sign that the infant does not have enough fluid in their body.

 - When did you first notice that the fontanelle looked sunken?

 - How severe is it?
 How would you describe it?

 - Has the baby been ill, especially with , , or excessive sweating?

 - Is the baby thirsty?

 - Are the baby's eyes dry?

 - Is the baby's mouth moist?